svenrdz/curlies/README.md

-## WARNING: This is a toy project, use at your own risk

 # Curlies

 A macro for object construction using `{}` (curlies).

+With curlies, initialization of <i>required</i> fields is checked at compile-time.
+For object fields with a default value (available since nim 2.0), initialization is obviously not mandatory.

+It's simply a macro equivalent for the common `proc init[T](_: type T, ...)` that uses the type's declaration to dispatch and check all required fields are provided.
+The output of a curlies construction is an [object construction] expression, no temporary variables are introduced.

 ## But why?

-Curlies enforces initialization of all <i>required</i> fields, those that don't have a default value.

-It's basically a compile-time equivalent for `proc init[T](...)` that uses the type's definition to verify all fields are supplied, and produces an [object construction] expression.
+I wanted to get a better grasp of nim's macro system and see how far it could be pushed to enable static checks on missing fields for object initialization.

 ## Installation